gwcbi/haphpipe_docs/hp-docs/docs/adv.md

 _Part 3E - De novo assembly._

 Remember, you can find the output file names [here](https://gwcbi.github.io/haphpipe_docs/inout/).
-The ouput name for this stage is `denovo_contigs.fna`. <br/>
+The ouput name for this module is `denovo_contigs.fna`. <br/>

 Now, because we are doing denovo assembly after the error correction module, we need to change the input fastq reads for this module to be the fastq reads output from the previous step (error corrected reads).
 Therefore, the input fastq files are named `corrected_1.fastq` and `corrected_2.fastq`.
 Also remember that these files are now contained in the outdirectory specified by the input, so we have to list the path to the input fastq files.
 Finally, remember we want to specify that we do NOT want to do another round of error correction.  <br/>

-Now this in the input for the base haphpipe command for this stage:
+Now this in the input for the base haphpipe command for this module:

 ```
 haphpipe assemble_denovo\